 I think getting personal with students is a big problem.
-In a room full of students instructors need to find a way to make each student feel unique and not focus there time solely on the high profile ones, this can start a rift between the teacher student relationship and can hurt the instructor as well from a business perspective.
+In a room full of students, instructors need to find a way to make each student feel unique and not focus their time solely on the high profile ones.
+This can start a rift between the teacher student relationship, and can hurt the instructor as well from a business perspective.

 What advice would you give competitors looking to attain sponsorships?

-First dont ask for a sponsor if your a still white belt 2.
-Don’t ask for a sponsor at blue belt with little experience in competition, the honest truth if your only competition status is at your local comp gym and not a single person knows about you but your buddies and gym friends chances are you’re not a good candidate to promote the brand to there standards.
-3. Take a chance at the big leagues and impress the world although I feel Indifferent about the major organizations out there they do provide a huge audience.
-Brands love this and what better way to get the attention of your favorite brand than wearing their gear and winning matches at Pans or Worlds or any of the Opens, winning in style is a sure way to get noticed.
+First, don't ask for a sponsor if you're still white belt.
+(2) Don't ask for a sponsor at blue belt with little experience in competition.
+The honest truth is, if your only competition status is at your local comp gym and not a single person knows about you but your buddies and gym friends, chances are you're not a good candidate to promote the brand to their standards.
+(3) Take a chance at the big leagues and impress the world, although I feel indifferent about the major organizations out there, they do provide a huge audience.
+Brands love this, and what better way to get the attention of your favorite brand than wearing their gear and winning matches at Pans or Worlds or any of the Opens.
+Winning in style is a sure way to get noticed.